 It seems we enjoy improving our culinary skills as well as our homes, with Brits spending just under 800 hours a year in the kitchen.
 With many people adding renovations to their New Year’s resolutions list, it is important to know which room to do first.

 If you are thinking of making changes to improve the value of your property, it is best to start with the kitchen or bathroom.

-When buyer’s view a property, nothing grabs their attention more than a stunning kitchen or a modern bathroom.
-These improvements don’t have to break the bank to go a long way to impressing prospective owners.
+When buyers view a property, nothing grabs their attention more than a stunning kitchen or a modern bathroom.
+These improvements don’t have to break the bank to go a long way in impressing prospective owners.

 If you’re improving your house for your own purposes only, it’s best to start with the room you would notice changes in the most.

 To get your home valued or browse our latest properties, visit our website.

 This article was originally published by BriefYourMarket and is reproduced here with their permission.